ofir-zeitoun/expenses-server/README.md

   npm install
 ```

+  Create a `.env` file in the root directory and add necessary environment variables for connections and configurations.

 Start the server

 ```bash
   npm run dev
 ```

 ## Technologies Used
-- Node Js with express
+- Node Js with express and Typescript
 - Swagger UI docs API
 - [Zod](https://zod.dev/) for server side validation
 - MongoDb NoSQL Database

-## Roadmap

--

 ## New issues , bug report and features
 Open a new issue or bug [here](https://github.com/ofir-zeitoun/expenses-server/issues/new).

-1. Add the propper title (For example Updating Readme file)
+1. Add the proper title (For example Updating Readme file)
 2. Add description.
-- For issues or bugs write how to repreduce the error (Step by step guide or even a video)
+- For issues or bugs write how to reproduce the error (Step by step guide or even a video)
-3. add coresponding label
+3. add corresponding label (Feature, Bug , ect..)

+### License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ofir-zeitoun/expenses-client/blob/main/LICENSE) file for details.